rmrk-team/evm/docs/implementations/RMRKBaseStorageImpl.md

 function getLock() external view returns (bool)
 ```

-Reenables the operation of functions using `notLocked` modifier.
+Used to retrieve the status of a lockable smart contract.